 As part of our ongoing aftercare, your nails will be re examined after 3, 6, 9 and 12 months and progress will be monitored through photographic comparison.

 When will I see results?

 Toe nails grow at a rate of about 1mm per month so it will be between 3 to 6 months before you see any improvement.
-Complete regrowth of a new healthy nail will normally be between 12 to 18 months.
+Complete regrowth of a new healthy nail will normally be anything from 12 to 18 months.
+The older one is the longer this can take, sometimes up to 2 to 3 years.
 Finger nails grow at a faster rate so improvement should be noticeable more quickly.

 Who is prone to catching Onychomycosis?

 Infection is unusual in children but as one gets older the chance of catching a fungal nail infection increases.